 A Power of Attorney is both a legal term and a legal document.
-If you give someone Power of Attorney, it means that you have executed a legal Power of Attorney document, which puts into place certain decision-making rights.
+If you give someone Power of Attorney, you have executed a legal Power of Attorney document, which puts into place certain decision-making rights.
 A Power of Attorney document grants another person the authority and right to make decisions on behalf of another person.
-Ideally, this person will be someone completely trustworthy, who is committed to acting in your best interests.
-They should be someone who can put aside their own personal feelings and desires and make objective decisions based on what you would want for yourself.
+Ideally, this person will be completely trustworthy and committed to acting in your best interests.
+They should be someone who can put aside their feelings and desires and make objective decisions based on what you want for yourself.

 When Should You Execute a Power of Attorney?

 A Power of Attorney document needs to be executed while the first party is still of sound mind.
 Therefore, Powers of Attorney documents are often part of early estate planning.
-This ensures that, years later, if a person becomes mentally unable to make sound decisions, the Power of Attorney authority is available.
+Executing early on ensures that, years later, the Power of Attorney authority is available if a person becomes mentally unable to make sound decisions.

 Who Needs a Power of Attorney?

-Essentially, everyone should have a Power of Attorney in place.
-There are certainly circumstances when a Power of Attorney is urgently needed, but everyone can benefit from this important legal document.
-Situations where a Power of Attorney is helpful include, but are not limited to:
+Everyone should have a Power of Attorney in place.
+Of course, there are certain circumstances when there is an urgent need for a Power of Attorney, but everyone can benefit from this essential legal document.
+Situations where a Power of Attorney is helpful to include, but are not limited to: